Top 6 Autoimmune Triggers You Control: Infections

 Work With a Skilled Holistic/Integrative Practitioner

 Infections are a complicated arena for sure, so do what you can to work with a practitioner skilled in finding and resolving infections that underlie autoimmunity, naturally.
 Titles to look for include integrative, functional or naturopath.
-If you’re in the U.S. and are ready, willing, and able to dig deeply into your autoimmune root causes and want to resolve them naturally, consider Functional Medicine Consulting with me and my naturopathic doctor-collaborator who specializes in helping to resolve infections and toxins like chronic Lyme, parasites, Candida, and mycotoxins naturally.
+If you’re in the U.S. and are ready, willing, and able to dig deeply into your autoimmune root causes and want to resolve them naturally, consider a Functional Medicine Autoimmune Reversal Program with me and my naturopathic doctor (ND)-collaborator who specializes in helping to resolve infections and toxins like chronic Lyme, parasites, Candida, and mycotoxins naturally.

 Consider Herbal Anti-Microbials